zillow/luminaire/docs/tutorial/optimization.rst

 >>> trained_model.score(2000, '2020-06-08')
 {'Success': True, 'IsLogTransformed': 1, 'LogTransformedAdjustedActual': 7.601402334583733, 'LogTransformedPrediction': 7.529710533463001, 'LogTransformedStdErr': 0.06217883425408564, 'LogTransformedCILower': 7.422390543346913, 'LogTransformedCIUpper': 7.62662106869458, 'AdjustedActual': 2000.000000000015, 'Prediction': 1861.566274906425, 'StdErr': 110.9167321105633, 'CILower': 1672.028177505716, 'CIUpper': 2051.104372307134, 'ConfLevel': 90.0, 'ExogenousHolidays': 0, 'IsAnomaly': False, 'IsAnomalyExtreme': False, 'AnomalyProbability': 0.7545715087682185, 'DownAnomalyProbability': 0.12271424561589073, 'UpAnomalyProbability': 0.8772857543841093, 'ModelFreshness': 0.1}

+..
+Note :: Configuration optimization is an expensive process.
+This should be triggered when training runs for the first time on a new data.
+This optimal configuration can be stored to be used for training in future with newer data points.
+The optimization should be called again only when there is any change in the structural pattern of the data or the model starts under-performing.